 The course fee includes:

-The course does not include meals but you will have access to a fully equipped kitchen and there are plenty of restaurants and cafes on campus and close to the university.
+The course does not include meals but you will have access to a full equipped kitchen and there are plenty of restaurants and cafes on campus and close to the university.

-At the end of the course there won’t be a formal assessment but you will receive a certificate of attendance.
+At the end of the course there is no formal assessment but you will receive a certificate of attendance.
+You’ll also be invited to a leaving ceremony to celebrate the end of your course with your classmates and with our LSU staff.

 Whether you aim to work in the creative industries or the social sciences, the legal profession or public service, the Faculty of Arts, Law & Social Sciences will provide you with the skills and knowledge you need for professional life.